Download the PHP package laragear/preload without Composer

 Project Scope

 Some PHP processes may be shared between multiple projects.
 To avoid preloading files outside the current project, this is set to true by default.
-Disabling it will allow preloading files regardless of the directory.
+Disabling it will allow preloading files regardless of the directory, even outside the project path.

 Memory Limit

-The memory limit, in MegaBytes, of the List.
+The memory limit, in MiB (aka "Windows MegaBytes"), of the List.
 Once this threshold is reached, no more scripts will be included in the list.

 For most applications, 32MB is fine, but you may fine-tune it for your project specifically.